What is UEFI Secure Boot?

 Benefits of Secure Boot

 Another benefit of Secure Boot is its role in protecting against rootkits.
-Rootkits are malicious software that gain privileged access to a system, allowing attackers to control the system and remain undetected.
+Rootkits are malicious software that gains privileged access to a system, allowing attackers to control the system and remain undetected.
 By verifying the integrity of the boot loaders and operating system kernels, Secure Boot makes it more difficult for rootkits to infiltrate the system, as any unauthorized modifications to these components would be detected.

 Secure Boot helps prevent unauthorized firmware updates.
 By verifying the digital signatures of the firmware updates, Secure Boot ensures that only updates signed by trusted entities are allowed to be installed.
 This helps protect against attacks that exploit vulnerabilities in the firmware.